stavana2/Capstone-Project-DClub/README.md

 # Hello!
 There is no code here because we are working in a private repository that belongs to our sponsors.
-Please check with Dr. Ludi if you have any concerns.
-Thank you!
+Sorry for the confusion!